What is Gazpacho?

-Fresh, cool gazpacho is an ideal way to taste the peak of summer without turning up the heat.
-All the intense flavors, aromas, and colors of the season’s best produce are delivered to your senses in one simple no-cook bowlful.
-Like so many homegrown recipes, there’s no one right way to make gazpacho.
-And there are as many variations as there are seeds in a tomato.
-Here’s are 5 of our top-rated favorites to try.
+Fresh, cold gazpacho is an ideal way to taste the peak of summer without heating up your kitchen.
+All the intense flavors, aromas, and colors of the season's best produce are delivered to your senses in one light, simple, no-cook bowl of chilled soup.
+I'll give you quick tips for making the best gazpacho and share easy, top-rated recipes to try.

 Breaking from gazpacho tradition, this cold soup uses tomato and clam juice cocktail for its base.
 You'll add chopped avocado, cucumber, onion, fresh tomatoes, lemon juice, and cilantro for texture and flavor.
 What about the shrimp?
 You can add it to the gazpacho or serve it over the top.